rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 ```
 However, if you use `<%= image_pack_tag 'media/images/tacos.jpg %>`, the taco image will happily renders.
 What gives?

 Your Rails app is not being selective about cuisine.
-The difference is, we earlier imported the `tacos.jpg` image in Webpack, but not `guacamole.jpg`.
+The difference is, we earlier imported the `tacos.jpg` image in webpack, but not `guacamole.jpg`.

-One way to fix this issue is to import the `guacamole.jpg` image somewhere in your Webpack dependency graph.
+One way to fix this issue is to import the `guacamole.jpg` image somewhere in your webpack dependency graph.
 It's not necessary to grab a reference to the imported variable because we only care about the side effect of emitting the file for Rails to reference in the view.

 ```js
 import '../images/guacamole.jpg'
 ```

-Another way to fix this issue is to import _all_ images in the `app/javascript/images` directory.
-Webpack provides a special function to import many files in a directory in one expression: `require.context`.
+Another way to fix this issue is to import _all_ images in the `app/javascript/images` directory. webpack provides a special function to import many files in a directory in one expression: `require.context`.
 You might add this to your `application.js` pack:

 ```javascript
 // app/javascript/packs/application.js